 Qualifications, experience and expertise: Bill has a Bachelor of Business Degree in Marketing and Advertising Management (1986, from the NSW Institute of Technology, now UTS).
-Since 1985 he has worked in various marketing roles, including advertising, marketing management, research and analytics.
+From 1985 till 2016 he worked in a number of Marketing and Advertising Management roles.
 He currently manages his rural property and family investments.
-He is a current Director of Akuli Enterprises Pty Limited.
-He is also a non-financial Director of the Australasian Pioneers' Club (2004-2011, 2015-current).
+He is a former Director of the Australasian Pioneers' Club Limited.